Your feet rarely get the credit they deserve for the massive role they play in allowing you to do what you do in life.

 Using a foot spa provides beauty and health benefits, and when you add essential oils into the mix, the benefits become even greater.

-Here are the top benefits:
+Here are the top benefits of using foot baths:

 The heat and massage elements in a foot spa boost blood flow in your feet.